ackman678/ackman678.github.io/previous_research.md

 ##University of Connecticut

-My initial research experience began in the laboratory of Dr. Joe LoTurco at the University of Connecticut where I studied somatotopic map development in the barrel system of the citron-kinase (citron-K) null mutant rat, flathead.
+My research career began in the laboratory of Joe LoTurco at the University of Connecticut where I studied somatotopic map development in the barrel system of the citron-kinase (citron-K) null mutant rat, flathead.
 The flathead rat has severe micrencephaly